 And I was not mistaken.
 The book is great! 🙂

 First of all, it is not just a book – it is more like a whole package, learning you step by step to write useful code.
 The videos from the book are available online without any registration here.
-Furthermore, the publishing house has decided to provide you with the code from both the video and the book also here.

 These are must-see resources!
 (Available at the wrox site, just make a quick search there).
 The videos are really valuable, due to the following 2 reasons – they are free and not boring!
 Indeed, the guy behind the camera is obviously having fun and enjoying what he is doing.
 Check it out by yourself, as I mentioned they are free 🙂 Furthermore, after spending some time with them you can decide for yourself whether or not this is what you need!